South Georgia Technical College hosts John Deere Agricultural Technology Open House

 South Georgia Technical College began the first class for the John Deere TECH Agricultural Technology program in August 2014 and has already graduated several classes from the program.

-Students can earn a two-year associate of applied science degree in Agricultural Technology while partnering with John Deere agriculture and turf equipment dealers across the Southeastern portion of the United States for a career as a John Deere technician.
+Students can earn a two-year associate of applied science degree in Agricultural Technology while partnering with John Deere agriculture and turf equipment or timber dealers across the Southeastern portion of the United States for a career as a John Deere technician.

 Studies indicate that there is a critical shortage of technicians in this field and the John Deere TECH partnership helps satisfy this need.
 Students will graduate out of the John Deere TECH program having a detailed understanding of John Deere equipment and bring John Deere certifications in electrical, hydraulic and Service ADVISOR™ with them to the dealership.